 Medellín as a city is extremely conscious of its turbulent history, but its residents are also extremely proud to have seen the city emerge so triumphantly from the ordeal.
 As its international recognition grows, so does its appeal to expats.
 This upswing in demand for housing coincides directly with the unprecedented economic strength the city’s middle class wields, bolstering said upswing and laying a strong foundation for an emerging and diverse real estate market ideal for insulating with the USD.

-Do you see the COP growing relatively stronger or weaker to the dollar over the next few years?
-Have you been burned by exchange rate fluctuations in the past?
+Do you see the COP growing relatively stronger or weaker to the US dollar over the next few years?
+Have you been burned by COP to USD exchange rate fluctuations in the past?
 Tell us about it.
 Leave a comment below or contact us.